AlibabaCloudDocs/gpdb/intl.en-US/Quick Start/Connect to an AnalyticDB for PostgreSQL instance.md

     -   If you use Red Hat Enterprise Linux 7 or CentOS 7, click [ADBPG\_client\_package\_el7](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/attach/43729/cn_zh/1491914523043/apsaradb_for_gp_client_package.redhat.el7.x86_64.tar.gz).

--   Download the client tool for AnalyticDB for PostgreSQL V6.0:
+-   Download client tools for AnalyticDB for PostgreSQL V6.0:

     -   If you use Red Hat Enterprise Linux 6 or CentOS 6, click [ADBPG\_client\_package\_el6](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/attach/181125/cn_zh/1598426142282/adbpg_client_package.el6.x86_64.tar.gz).

     -   If you use Red Hat Enterprise Linux 7 or CentOS 7, click [ADBPG\_client\_package\_el7](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/attach/181125/cn_zh/1598426198114/adbpg_client_package.el7.x86_64.tar.gz).

-**How to use client tools**
+**Use client tools**

 After you download the client tool package, you can use the client tools.
 The following example shows how to use a client tool to connect to an AnalyticDB for PostgreSQL V6.0 instance when you use CentOS 7.